KidPudel/go-lookup/organazing_go_project.md

-- _packages_: directory with go files
+- _packages_: directory (folder) with go files
 - _module_: collection of packages that has built in dependencies and versioning
-- _internal_: directary that makes packages importable only by code rooted at parent of internal
+- _internal_: directary that makes packages importable only by code rooted at parent of `internal`

 ## Basic package
 The project consists of a single module, which consists of a single package.